100-days-of-data-science-code/100-Days-of-Data-Science/README.md

 *Hashtag #100daysofdscode*

-#### If you would love to have the doc of the curriculum and a breakdown of each topic kindly send a mail to knightdata2@gmail.com using the *Subject* "100daysofdscode"
+#### If you would love to have the doc of the curriculum and a breakdown of each topic kindly book a career call with me https://www.buymeacoffee.com/emekaboris/e/25186 or send me an email to knightdata2@gmail.com using the *Subject* "100daysofdscode"

 ## Hi Folks